microsoft/vcpkg-docs/vcpkg/about/faq.md

 Yes.
 If you already have a CMake toolchain file, you will need to include our toolchain file at the end of yours.
 This should be as simple as an `include(<vcpkg_root>\scripts\buildsystems\vcpkg.cmake)` directive.
 Alternatively, you could copy the contents of our `scripts\buildsystems\vcpkg.cmake` into the end of your existing toolchain file.

-## Can I use my own/specific flags for rebuilding libs?
+## Can I use my own/specific flags for rebuilding libraries?

 Yes.
 In the current version, there is not yet a standardized global way to change them, however you can edit individual portfiles and tweak the exact build process however you'd like.